MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsMeetingPolicy.md

 ```

 ### -LiveStreamingMode
-Determines wheter you provide support for your users to stream their Teams meetings to large audiences through Real Time Messaging Protocol (RTMP).
+Determines whether you provide support for your users to stream their Teams meetings to large audiences through Real-Time Messaging Protocol (RTMP).

 Possible values are:
 - Disabled